Who I am, what AICAP HR is, and why this blueprint exists.

 Phase 2 (once governance is defined - month 3 onward) allows for opt-in metadata-only signals from calendar and collaboration tools, with employee-level opt-out always available.
 Full audit log of every AI decision from day one - AICAP HR specifies the log schema and review cadence; the engineering layer implements it.

 A skills ontology is a structured list of the skills the company needs to run - something like "P&L ownership at $50M scale," "incident-command decision-making," "B2B contract negotiation."
-A good ontology lets you ask real questions: who in the company has the skills the open VP role requires, including people outside Operations?
+A good ontology lets you ask grounded questions: who in the company has the skills the open VP role requires, including people outside Operations?

 Most companies in this size range don't have one yet.
 The current demo uses performance + role-family proximity as a proxy - which is why the slate only surfaces Ops candidates, not cross-functional talent.
 Building the ontology is Phase 2 (month 6).
 Options: Lightcast (off-the-shelf), SFIA (global standard), homegrown, or AI-inferred from work artifacts.
 AICAP HR's default recommendation is AI-inferred seeded by self-declaration, audited quarterly.